docker/docs/contribute/file-conventions.md

 - File names are as short as possible
 - Try to keep the file name to one word or two words
 - Use a dash to separate words.
 For example:
   - `add-seats.md`  and `remove-seats.md`.
   - `multiplatform-images` preferred to `multi-platform-images`.

-## Frontmatter
+## Front matter

-The front-matter of a given page is in a section at the top of the Markdown file that starts and ends with three hyphens.
+The front matter of a given page is in a section at the top of the Markdown file that starts and ends with three hyphens.
 It includes YAML content.
 The following keys are supported.
 The title, description, and keywords are required.